non-clinical jobs for occupational therapists

 Cons

 There are lots of really cool technology, medical, and general innovation companies out there, and many of them would love to have some experienced OTs and OTAs on staff.
-Keep an eye out because I have some more content around these types of roles coming out soon!
 Generally speaking, you’ll find a lot of OTs working for cool startup companies.
 You might work in UX (user experience), consulting, testing, processes, or other roles in these companies.

 OTs who wish to work in fast-paced, analytics-driven environments with collaborative teams would love working in tech startups.